-The Preliminary Exam is taken by all incoming mathematics graduate students at the University of Pennsylvania, just prior to the start of the fall semester (generally in late August).
-It plays three roles:
+The Preliminary Exam is taken by incoming mathematics masters graduate students at the University of Pennsylvania, just prior to the start of the fall semester.
+It is also required of submatriculant students.
+It plays a double role:

-- It serves as a placement exam, to help determine whether students should begin with 500-level courses or with 600-level courses (or with a mixture).
+- It serves as a placement exam, to help determine which courses are appropriate for the student.

 - It provides an incentive for incoming grad students to review basic material, which will then help them in their beginning graduate classes.

 Students who do not pass the exam the first time will have a second chance to pass it at the end of the spring semester (generally in late April or early May).
-Those students take the Proseminar (Math 504, 505) during their first year, to strengthen their problem solving ability, their ability to present proofs, and their familiarity with material on the prelim.
+This exam is no longer required of PhD students starting in 2023 and beyond.

 The prelim exam focuses on the key material from undergraduate mathematics that is most important to those entering a mathematics graduate program.
-It is given in two parts, either on consecutive days or in the morning and afternoon of the same day.
+It is given in two parts (I & II), in the morning and afternoon of the same day.
 Each of these two parts consists of six problems, and students are given two and a half hours for each part (which is intended to be more time than is necessary for those who know the material).

-The exam consists of problems in algebra (including linear algebra), analysis, and basic geometry-topology.
+The exam consists of problems in algebra (including linear algebra), analysis (both real and complex), and basic geometry-topology.
 Some problems are computational, some ask for proofs, and some ask for examples or counterexamples.
-Each part of the exam (morning and afternoon) constains a mixture of types of problems, and a mixture of analysis and algebra problems.
+Each part (I & II) of the exam contains a mixture of types of problems, and a mixture of analysis and algebra problems.

 The following list of topics gives a general idea of the material that is covered on the exam:

-- Multivariable calculus: partial derivatives, multiple integrals, integrals in various coordinate systems, inverse and implicit function theorems.
+Multivariable calculus: partial derivatives, chain rule, multiple integrals, integrals in various coordinate systems, inverse and implicit function theorems.

 - Linear Algebra: